FasterSpeeding/Yuyo/docs/usage/components.md

 --8<-- "./docs_src/components.py:128:144"
 ```

-Alternatively, components can be reused by registering the modal to the client
+Alternatively, components can be reused by registering the component to the client
-on startup with `timeout=None` and sending the same modal's rows per-exevution.
+on startup with `timeout=None` and sending the same component's rows per-exevution.

 Custom IDs have some special handling which allows you to track some metadata
 for a specific message's components.
 Custom IDs are split into two parts as